 They're back in Skyrim, thanks to the efforts of Alduin, firstborn of Akatosh, taking on the form of a dragon himself.
 It turns out that these dragons aren't your typical dragons, and are actually sort-of angelic entities/Physical Gods that cannot truly be killed unless there's a Dragonborn (One who is a Dragon soul in a mortal body) to absorb their soul upon death.
 Dragons also do not breathe fire or ice, but rather act as a sort of Reality Warper using shouted wordsin their language.
 Instead of breathing fire, for example, the dragon shouts fire-related words in its language and commands fire to appear.
 Physically◊, the dragons are "wyverns" - they have only four limbs; two hind legs and their forearms are actually their wings, like a bat.
 When walking on the ground, the dragons move in a fashion very similar to said bats.

 Dragons were also technically never extinct, as a few of them were still around.
-The first dragon you actually fight in the game, for example, was hiding in Skyrim's mountains until Alduin returned, and another named Parthurnaax has been meditating on top of the Throat of the World since Adluin's defeat, teaching the Greybeards in the Way of the Voice.dMagi
+Mirmulnir, the first dragon you actually fight in the game, for example, was hiding in Skyrim's mountains until Alduin returned, and another named Paarthurnax has been meditating on top of the Throat of the World since Alduin's first defeat many, many years ago, teaching the Greybeards in the Way of the Voice.

 One of the simplest potential theories about them is that Dragons are all fragments or shadows of Akatosh, the God of Time.

 Nethack's dragons are kind of western — huge (as defined by the game's size logic), flying, and equipped with a different breath depending on their colour... and they look like capital Ds.